 Adult housebroken dogs can be given water in their crate, especially if you live in a hotter climate.
 They should have regular access to water.

 However, if your dog has a medical condition that causes them to over-drink water, then you should probably either limit the amount of water given in the crate or remove the water from the crate.

 The cruelty aspect of crating a dog typically comes from our own human emotions and less of the dog’s emotions.
 We humanize our best friends naturally, so locking them away may feel like we’re doing a disservice to our companions - when, in fact, they may not mind it all that much.

 The crate is to mimic a den, something for the dog to feel secure and comfortable in.
-When properly acclimated to a crate, and assuming you had chosen the right size crate, your dog should feel very secure and content in there!
+When properly acclimated to a crate, and assuming you had chosen the right size crate and kept a comfortable temperature, your dog should feel very secure and content in there!

 As such, locking your dog up in a crate while at work isn’t cruel at all.

 However, if your dog feels anxious, stressed, or uncomfortable in a crate, that’s a different story.
 Putting your dog in a situation that causes immense stress can be cruel, and as such, you should work on crate training before leaving your dog locked up for a full workday.

 If your dog can’t handle being crated for a full workday, book a pet sitter to come care for your pup mid-day!